Common Murre Skull Replica

 Common Murre Skull Replica measures 4.4 inches.
 Common Murre Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
-Uria aalge is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Common murres or Uria aalge have fast direct flight but are not very agile.
 They are more manoeuvrable underwater, typically diving to depths of 98–197 ft.
 Depths of up to 590 ft. have been recorded.

 Common murres or Uria aalge breed in colonies at high densities.
 Nesting pairs may be in bodily contact with their neighbors.
 They do not make a nest.
 Their single egg is incubated on a bare rock ledge on a cliff face.

 Eggs hatch after about 30 days incubation.
 The chick is born downy and can regulate its body temperature after 10 days.

 Some 20 days after hatching the chick leaves its nesting ledge and heads for the sea, unable to fly, but gliding for some distance with fluttering wings, accompanied by its male parent.
 Chicks are capable of diving as soon as they hit the water.
 The female stays at the nest site for some 14 days after the chick has left.